ValFin96/Professional-README-Generator/README.md

 ## Description

 This application consists of 12 questions that a user needs to fill out in order to generate a README file.
 The answers will be prefilled in the markdown template.
 A user will be able to ovewrite his/her answers by starting the application again.
+Walkthrough-video: https://drive.google.com/file/d/1XsBnKJZoPEz8EvgWFcsX-ToGX8pNpjOA/view

 ## Table of Contents